 - Remote meter reading without manual visits

-Utilities in cities such as Austin, Texas and San Francisco have fully deployed AMI systems, resulting in measurable reductions in water usage.
+Utilities in cities like Austin, Texas and San Francisco have fully set up AMI systems, and they’ve seen real drops in water usage.

 Stormwater Management and Green Infrastructure